code-shoily/elixir-diary-src/content/post/day-1.md

 Now, if we go back to the error handling section, we would have an easier time understanding it and be more creative while handling errors.

-Phew.
+## PHEW

 That was a long post.
 And a fun one too.
 There's this one thing though, I made a mistake when writing my `BadMath.factorial/1` function and when I was calling it with `iex`, it froze my entire system.
 I didn't save the stuff I was writing at the time, so lost a lot of words.

-**Question** What's this `macro` you talk about?
+> **Question** What's this `macro` you talk about?
+>

-**Answer** Pure awesomeness.
+> **Answer** Pure awesomeness.
 I can't wait to know Elixir's version of it.